Hidden gems to visit in Carlton

 Catch indie performances in a legendary theatre

-Established in 1967, La Mama is the bedrock of contemporary theatre in this town.
-Generations of performing artists, writers, producers and production crews honed their craft at La Mama.
-The intimate venue was recently rebuilt after a devastating fire in 2018.
-Celebrate the return of this Carlton icon by catching a show and discovering emerging artists.
+Established in 1967, La Mama is the bedrock of Melbourne's contemporary theatre scene.
+Generations of actors, writers, producers and production crews have honed their craft here.
+The original theatre was rebuilt after a devastating fire in 2018.
+Now shows are held across two Carlton venues, La Mama HQ and the Courthouse.
+Get tickets and discover emerging talent at upcoming performances in 2026.

 Shop for one-of-a-kind toys and gifts

-Established on Lygon Street 52 years ago, this iconic toy store is a treasure trove of unique, fun and traditional toys.
-Wonder at the playthings lining the Poppyshop walls and find gifts for the little ones in your life.
-The incredible collection of vintage toys is bound to awaken your inner child.
+Established on Lygon Street over 50 years ago, this iconic store has a treasure trove of fun and unique toys.
+Wonder at the playthings lining the Poppyshop walls and find gifts for the little ones.
+Although, we won't blame you if you want to collect cute Smiski figures all for yourself.
+The huge collection of vintage toys is bound to awaken your inner child.
+Find more gifts for kids with our Christmas guide.

-Local musos know Carlton icon Music Swop Shop is the first stop to buy and sell second hand gear.
-Pin the what’s new tab to your browser and swap your daily social media doom scroll for a fresh Fender-fuelled serotonin boost.
-Trade in that keyboard for a sweet '80s synth.
+Local musos know Carlton icon Music Swop Shop is the go-to for buying and selling second-hand gear.
+Browse the newest arrivals and trade in that keyboard for a sweet '80s synth.
 Or pluck out a tune on a new-to-you banjo.

 More Carlton gems